tezizzm/pcf-ers-dotnetcore-demo/README.md

 You can do a TAP style inner-loop workflow using provided Tilt configuration.
 Changes to local system are automatically synchronized to remote container by copying over delta files and restarting the process without doing a full "push", greatly speeding up the feedback cycle.
 First time always results in a full push

-Start by executing `build.ps1 --sync-trigger Source` to synchronize with remote instance whenever local source code changes.
+Start by executing `build.ps1 LiveSync --sync-trigger Source` to synchronize with remote instance whenever local source code changes.

-Alternatively, use  `build.ps1 --sync-trigger Build` to synchronize with remote instance whenever a local build is triggered
+Alternatively, use  `build.ps1 LiveSync --sync-trigger Build` to synchronize with remote instance whenever a local build is triggered

 ## Azure Spring Apps